Strychnine: Distribution

-Strychnine is transported by plasma and erythrocytes.
-Due to slight protein binding, strychnine leaves the bloodstream quickly and distributes to the tissues.
+Strychnine is transported by plasma and red blood cells.
+Due to slight protein binding, strychnine leaves the bloodstream quickly and distributes to bodily tissues.
 Approximately 50% of the ingested dose can enter the tissues in 5 minutes.
 Also within a few minutes of ingestion, strychnine can be detected in the urine.
 Little difference was noted between oral and intramuscular administration of strychnine in a 4 mg dose.
 In persons killed by strychnine, the highest concentrations are found in the blood, liver, kidney and stomach wall.
 The usual fatal dose is 60–100 mg strychnine and is fatal after a period of 1–2 hours, though lethal doses vary depending on the individual.

 Metabolism

 Strychnine is rapidly metabolized by the liver microsomal enzyme system requiring NADPH and O2.
 Strychnine competes with the inhibitory neurotransmitter glycine resulting in an excitatory state.
 However, the toxicokinetics after overdose have not been well described.
 In most severe cases of strychnine poisoning, the patient dies before reaching the hospital.
 The biological half-life of strychnine is about 10 hours.
-This half-life suggests that normal hepatic function can efficiently degrade strychnine even when the quantity ingested is high enough to cause severe poisoning.